-5.2 Robustness Checks and Discussion
+5.2 Robustness Checks

 Estimation with placebo election dates.
 To assess the plausibility of our identification strategy, we run regressions with placebo election dates.
-We re-estimate our main specification from Panel B in Table 2 but construct the regressor and controls based on the measurements on different days.
-For example, instead of using the concentration of PM10 on the election day, we use PM10 on a day before or after the election.
+We re-estimate our main specification from Column (2)

+in Table 2 but construct the regressor based on the measurements on different days.
+For example, instead of using the concentration of PM10 on the election day, we use the level of PM10 on a day before or after the election.
 Ideally, we should not find significant effects of PM10 after the election, as pollution in the future cannot affect voting outcomes today.
 By contrast, significant effects before the election day are possible, as voters may make their voting decision several days in advance and/or cast their vote by mail.

-The results in Figure 2 corroborate our identification strategy.
-Each displayed coefficient is the result of a separate regression of the outcome listed at the top on the concentration of PM10 on a given day as well as controls and fixed effects.
+The results in Figure 4 corroborate our identification strategy.
+Each displayed coefficient is the result of a separate regression of the incumbent share on the concentration of PM10 on a given day as well as controls and fixed effects.
 In the run-up to the election, we see results that are significantly different from zero and have the same sign as the estimated effect based on pollution on the election day.
-We find significant negative effects on the vote share of incumbent parties and significant positive effects of pollution on the vote share of established opposition parties, whereas we find no effect on turnout and small effects on the vote share of other parties.
 Reassuringly, we only find very small and mostly insignificant effects of air pollution on days immediately after the election.
 The pattern of the estimates before the election - which become larger the closer to the election date - is consistent with the literature on political campaigns, which shows that events closer to an election have a stronger effect than events further in the past (Gerber et al., 2011).
+Moreover, we find insignificant effects on the Sunday before (T-7) and the Sunday after the election (T+7), which rules out that the placebo results are driven by day-of-the-week effects.

-We view the results in Figure 2 as evidence in favor of the identification assumption.
-The results suggest that our results represent real effects rather than a noise pattern that emerges by chance.
-If the main result was the result of noise - a false positive - a pattern like the one in Figure 2 would be unlikely to emerge.
+These tests suggest that our results represent real effects rather than a noise pattern that emerges by chance.
+If the main result was the result of noise - a false positive - a pattern like the one in Figure 4 would be unlikely to emerge.
 Instead, we would expect to see similar estimates before and after the election, or estimates that significantly fluctuate.
 The placebo tests also suggest that our results are not contaminated by omitted variable bias.
 An omitted variable - for example, the closure of a local factory - would affect pollution and voting in the same way regardless of whether pollution is measured before or after the election.
 The same holds for diverging regional trends.
 If the results were driven by diverging trends in pollution and voting, we would expect to see similar estimates before and after the election.
 The fact that we see insignificant results immediately after the election suggests that the estimates are not confounded by omitted variables or time trends.